 I’m looking for some variety in my baked goods.
-I’m not sure why I’m so bored of chocolate chip cookies and standard flavors such as vanilla.
+I’m not sure why I’m so bored of chocolate chip cookies and standard flavors, like vanilla.
 Perhaps it’s all the time I spend exploring on the Internet.
 Yes, that could be it.

 I see apricot, rhubarb, mocha, green tea, red bean and…black sesame.
 I came across these cookies towards the end of last year and had every intention of making them for the holidays.
 That didn’t happen, so I revisited the goal this weekend.

 I’m a big black sesame fan, and if you like anything with a slightly nutty flavor, you will be too.
-I adapted the recipe from one of my favorite food bloggers, Green Cilantro.
+I adapted the recipe from one of my favorite food bloggers, Green Cilantro (unfortunately, the blog hasn’t been updated since 2013).
 Ideal with coffee, tea, or milk, these cookies are only slightly sweet; perfect for an afternoon snack or post-run treat, whatever the case may be.

 2/3 cup unsalted butter, softened